 The DTX900 module can work as a sampler, as there are 100 drum kits and more.
 There is a stereo input that also works as a line-in MP3 play-along song and sound sampler.

 And if you wish to stack multiple sounds on the module, this kit allows you.
-Hence, a drummer can layer up to 100 different sounds for easy switching.

 Other notable features